mainkoon81/ooo-Bayesian-Modeling-C1/README.md

 # B. Dirichlet Process and `α`, `G_0`
 First, assume you have data that follows some **unknown mixture distribution**. so we want to estimate `mixing coefficeint`(proportion), and other distribution specific certain `parameters` for each **mixture components** (cluster).
 For the time being, forget about the labelling the membership because if K goes to infinity, our "Z case" (Scenarios) becomes random variable.
 Now it's time for Random Process!
 Ok...What on earth is DP ?
 It seems both DD, DP are `distributions of certain scenarios`. <img src="https://user-images.githubusercontent.com/31917400/169717942-71fb17ba-c8a8-4bfc-a728-b9cfb4d64fc2.jpg" />

+- The G_0 density is the distribution of the parameters for a potential new cluster for an observation to enter.
+The new cluster is initially empty, so there is no data that could be used to determine the posterior estimate of the parameters.
+Hence, we instead draw parameters from the prior distribution G_0 to determine estimates for the parameters, which then get used in the calculations of the probability of entering that cluster.
+If a new cluster is indeed selected, then the G_0 is discarded and a new `δ_Φ` is created for a brand new cluster.
+Then this new `δ_Φ` is used as the distribution for probability calculations, parameter updates, etc, for future observations that may want to enter that cluster.
+G_0 would be used again for another new cluster if necessary.

 ### What is DP?
 For any partition ![formula](https://render.githubusercontent.com/render/math?math=A_1,...,A_K) of the support of `G0`, of any size `K`, the **collection of cluster information**(parameters): (![formula](https://render.githubusercontent.com/render/math?math=G(A_1),...,G(A_K))) follows a **Dirichlet distribution** with k-dimensional DD parameters ![formula](https://render.githubusercontent.com/render/math?math=\alpha*G_0(A_1),...,\alpha*G_0(A_K)).